Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Should You Settle or Initiate Litigation?

 All injury claims should be evaluated on an individual basis.
-Sometimes a $50,000 offer before initiating litigation ends up being more money in your pockets than a $70,000 offer.
+Sometimes a $50,000 offer before initiating litigation ends up being more money in your pockets than a $70,000 offer made after a lawsuit has been filed.

 Consider these factors: